 Congratulations!
 You are a finalist for the Team America Rocketry Challenge.
-Your team's local qualification flights have earned you an invitation to attend the Team America Rocketry Challenge National Finals the weekend of May 11-13, 2018 at Great Meadow in The Plains, VA.
-800 teams from 46 states entered this year's competition and your qualifying score was one of the 100 best.
+Your team's local qualification flights have earned you an invitation to attend the Team America Rocketry Challenge National Finals the weekend of May 17-19, 2019 at Great Meadow in The Plains, VA.
+830 teams from 47 states entered this year's competition and your qualifying score was one of the 100 best.
 You can be proud of your achievements in aerospace design and rocketry.

 To accept your spot in the National Finals please fill out and return the registration form that the registered supervisor for your team will be receiving.
-Do so either online using the TARC Portal (preferred), by fax, or by email.
-All forms must be received by Tuesday, April 24, 2018.
-If we do not receive all forms from your team by Tuesday April 24, 2018, we will offer your spot to an alternate team.
+Do so either online using the TARC Portal (preferred) or by email.
+All forms must be received by Friday, April 26, 2019.
+If we do not receive all forms from your team by Friday April 26, 2019, we will offer your spot to an alternate team.
 If you will not be able to attend the fly-offs, please let us know as soon as possible so that we may offer your spot to one of these alternate teams.